Image without caption

 Price Oracles

-The dUSD reserve’s NAV (Net Asset Value) and mint ratio per collateral asset are determined based on each asset’s price feed via the API3 oracle.
-Additional oracle providers, such as RedStone, will be incorporated in the future to add redundancy and enhance the reliability of price data.
+The dUSD reserve's NAV (Net Asset Value) and mint ratio per reserve asset are determined based on each asset's USD price feed via the API3 oracle.
+Additional oracles, such as RedStone and Curve pools, will be incorporated in the future to add redundancy and enhance the reliability of price feeds.

 Stability Mechanisms